dennisschroeder/khome/docs/Quickstart.md

 ### Intermediate complexity

-1. Send a notification to your mobile app when door sensor reports shed door open at night.
+1. Send a notification to your mobile app when door sensor reports "door open" at night.

 ```kotlin
 val KHOME = khomeApplication()